zhousarah/azure-compute-docs/articles/container-instances/container-instances-vnet.md

   * `id`: The resource ID of the subnet
   * `name`: The name of the subnet

-This YAML creates a container group named *appcontaineryaml* in your virtual network.
+This YAML creates a container group in your virtual network.
+Enter your container group name in the name fields and your subnet ID in the subnet ID field.
+We use *appcontaineryaml* for the name.
+If you need to find your subnet ID and no longer have access to previous outputs, you can use the [az container show][az-container-show] command to view it.
+Look for the `id` field under `subnetIds`.

 ```YAML
 apiVersion: '2021-07-01'